Robust Sparse Signal Recovery with Outliers: A Hard Thresholding Pursuit Approach Based on LAD: Introduction

 \subsection{Related Work}

 \parindent

-Existing methods for sparse signal recovery under outliers can be categorized based on their ability to address three core challenges: outliers robustness, unknown sparsity, and computational efficiency.
+LAD has been applied in the development of robust methods across various domains, including statistical communities \cite{Dielman2005LAV}, compressive sensing signal reconstruction \cite{Paredes2011CS}, sparse representation-based face recognition \cite{Wagner2012FR}, channel estimation \cite{Jiang2013CE}, and image denoising \cite{Nikolova2004IN}.
+However, LAD solvers that are sparsely constrained still face critical limitations.
+Existing methods for sparse signal recovery under outliers via LAD can be categorized based on their ability to address three core challenges: outliers robustness, unknown sparsity, and computational efficiency.
 Below, we review relevant work and highlight their limitations relative to our research goals.